JustinZhengBC/CommentManager/README.md

 # Usage

+Click the blue square in the URL bar to use the extension.
+On Windows, the shortcut for this is `ctrl+q`.
+On Macs, the shortcut for this is `ctrl+z` (not command, ctrl).

 `1-9` for quick-selecting comments.

 `z` or `enter` to save changes and copy the selected comments (each on its own line) to the clipboard.